bcbeidel/programmers-book-club/building-a-storybrand/main.md

 2. Who or what is opposing the hero from getting what they want?
 3. What does the hero's life look like if they do or don't get what they want?

-### The Grunt Test: Testing The CLarity of our message
+### The Grunt Test: Testing The Clarity of our message

 In marketing, there are also simple questions that should be answered at all times if we expect customers to engage with our brand.
 If customers can't quickly answer these questions, they will check out...